Is Enron back? If it's a joke, some former employees aren't laughing

 In the “terms of use and conditions of sale” on the company’s website, it says “the information on the website about Enron is First Amendment protected parody, represents performance art, and is for entertainment purposes only.”

-Documents filed with the U.S. Patent and Trademark Office show that College Company, an Arkansas-based LLC, owns the Enron trademark.
-The co-founder of College Company is Connor Gaydos, who helped create a joke conspiracy theory that claims all birds are actually surveillance drones for the government.
+Documents filed with the U.S. Patent and Trademark Office show College Company, an Arkansas-based LLC, owns the Enron trademark.
+The co-founder of College Company is Connor Gaydos, who helped create a joke conspiracy theory claiming all birds are actually government surveillance drones.

 What do former Enron employees think of the company’s return?

-Peters said that since learning about the “relaunch” of Enron, she has spoken with several other former employees and they are also upset by it.
-She said the apparent stunt was “in poor taste.”
+Peters said she and some other former employees are upset and think the relaunch was “in poor taste.”

 “If it’s a joke, it’s rude, extremely rude.
 And I hope that they realize it and apologize to all of the Enron employees,” Peters said.

-Peters, who is 74 years old, said she is still working in information technology because “I lost everything in Enron, and so my Social Security doesn’t always take care of things I need done.”
+Peters, 74, said she is still working in information technology because “I lost everything in Enron, and so my Social Security doesn’t always take care of things I need done.”

 “Enron’s downfall taught us critical lessons about corporate ethics, accountability, and the consequences of unchecked ambition.
 Enron’s legacy was the employees in the trenches.
 Leave Enron buried,” she said.

-Note: This story was corrected to fix the spelling of Ken Lay’s first name, which had been misspelled “Key.”